We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, intermittent fasting changes hormone levels to facilitate weight loss.

 Studies show that intermittent fasting can be a very powerful weight loss tool.
-In a review study from 2014, it was shown to cause weight loss of 3-8% over periods of 3-24 weeks (1).

 Many studies have been done on intermittent fasting, in both animals and humans.